roc-11/football-crazy-pp5/README.md

 * [Lato](https://fonts.google.com/specimen/Lato)
 * A backup of 'Lato' and sans-serif are applied in case of failure.

 Chivo is used for title headings, while Lato is used for almost all other text.
-Both were imported from[Google Fonts](https://fonts.google.com/).
+Both were imported from [Google Fonts](https://fonts.google.com/).

 ## Features